dejitech92/Geospatial-Analysis-Portfolio/README.md

 This is a curated record of geospatial work, not a feed of every map I have ever made.
 Each project on the site was selected because it shows something specific about how I think about spatial problems: how I scope a study area, choose a hazard model, defend a symbology decision, or read social vulnerability against physical risk.
 The maps are paired with the question they answered, the data behind them, and the takeaway, so that a reviewer can evaluate the work rather than just look at the pictures.

-The portfolio currently centers on two multi-hazard risk assessments completed for INFO P-502 (Indiana University, Applied Data Science M.S.).
+The portfolio currently centers on two multi-hazard risk assessments .
 Both projects use Hazus 7.0 as the modeling engine and ArcGIS Pro for cartographic finishing.
 As more work moves out of coursework and into deliverable form, additional projects will be added here.

 ---